Social Credit Party of Canada: Origins and founding: 1932–1963

-In its early years, the Socreds gained a reputation for Antisemitism.
-It was said that Blackmore and Low "frequently gave public aid and comfort to anti-Semitism" In 1945, Solon Low alleged there was a conspiracy of Jewish bankers behind the world's problems, and in 1947, Norman Jaques, the Socred Member of Parliament for Wetaskiwin, read excerpts of The Protocols of the Elders of Zion into the parliamentary Hansard.
-Low repudiated anti-Semitism in 1957 following a trip to Israel after which he made speeches supporting the Jewish state.
-After World War II made anti-Semitism intolerable, the party began purging itself of anti-Semitic influences, leading Quebec social crediter Louis Even and his followers to leave the party in 1947.
+In its early years, the Socreds gained a reputation for antisemitism.
+It was said by the Encyclopedia Judaica that Blackmore and Low "frequently gave public aid and comfort to antisemitism" In 1945, Solon Low alleged there was a conspiracy of Jewish bankers behind the world's problems, and in 1947, Norman Jaques, the Socred Member of Parliament for Wetaskiwin, read excerpts of The Protocols of the Elders of Zion into the parliamentary Hansard.
+Low repudiated antisemitism in 1957 following a trip to Israel after which he made speeches supporting the Jewish state.
+After World War II made antisemitism intolerable, the party began purging itself of antisemitic influences, leading Quebec social crediter Louis Even and his followers to leave the party in 1947.

-In 1957, Low led the party to its best performance so far, with 19 seats.
-However, in 1958, the Socreds were swept out of the Commons altogether as part of that year's massive Progressive Conservative landslide.
+In 1957, Low led the party to its best performance to date.
+In 1958, however, the Socreds were swept out of the Commons altogether as part of that year's massive Progressive Conservative landslide.
 Although it was not apparent at the time, this began a long-term decline for the party.
 For most of its first quarter-century of existence, Social Credit had been either the first or second party in much of rural western Canada, particularly in its birthplace of rural Alberta.
-In 1957, for instance, it took 13 of Alberta's 17 seats.
-However, the 1958 defeat firmly established the Tories as the main right-of-centre party west of Ontario, and Social Credit would never seriously challenge the Tories there again.
+In 1957, for instance, it took 13 of Alberta's 17 seats, however the 1958 defeat firmly established the Tories as the main right-of-centre party west of Ontario, and Social Credit would never seriously challenge the Tories there again.

 Provincial social credit movements

 Alberta

-Aberhart received a positive response from Albertans to his social credit philosophies.
+Aberhart's version of social credit received a positive response from Albertans.
 In 1935, much to its own surprise, the Alberta Social Credit Party won the 1935 provincial election, forming the first Social Credit government in the world.
 It went on to win nine subsequent elections, and governed until 1971.